AntondeGroot/Flashbook/README.md

 ## User data

 The program will also keep track of you progress and indicate how many minutes you've spend learning and reading the past N days.
+It will first list all Flashcards times in ascending order and then the Flashbook times in ascending order.
+This way you can instantly see which Flashcard you need to learn first.
 ![alt text](https://github.com/AntondeGroot/Flashbook/blob/master/readme%20images/statsgraph2.png)
 ## Print